Algernon Langhorne: Early career

 Before the First World War he spent many years as a gunner subaltern.

-In 1900 he was commissioned into the Cork Artillery (Militia), which was embodied during the Second Boer War.
+In 1900 he was commissioned into the Cork Royal Garrison Artillery (Militia), which was embodied during the Second Boer War.
 He was with them from 1900 to 1902, when he was gazetted into the regular army as a second lieutenant of the Royal Garrison Artillery on 24 May 1902.
 He was promoted to lieutenant in April 1905.
 In 1908 he was selected as ADC by Sir James Wilcocks, then commanding the 1st (Peshwar) Division.
 He accompanied Wilcocks who as GOC Bazar Valley Field Force directed operations against the Zakka Khel expedition in February and March 1908.
 For this Langhorne was mentioned in despatches.
 He also accompanied Wilcocks on the Mohmand expedition of 1908 in the next two months.
 Langhorne was present at the engagement of Matta and Kargha.
 He was again mentioned in dispatches and won the D.S.O.

 When Wilcocks was appointed to command the Northern Army he took Langhorne with him.
 Langhorne did not return to regimental duty until 1913.